Computer Crimes Defense

 Common Federal Computer Crime Laws

-For example, prosecutors can use the CFAA against employees accused of taking company data, competitors accused of breaching systems, or someone who allegedly exceeds authorized access to a network.
+For example, prosecutors can use the CFAA against employees accused of taking company data, competitors accused of breaching systems, or individuals accused of exceeding authorized access to a network.
 Our defenses often include showing that access was actually authorized or that there was no intent to defraud.
 We also frequently argue that the government is stretching the law beyond what Congress intended.

 Wiretap Act (Title III of the Omnibus Crime Control and Safe Streets Act of 1968)